zibontaroka/esp32-espnow-variable-transfer/README.md

    - Upload `SectionB.ino` to the other ESP32 (Section B).
 5. **Test the Setup**:
    - Open the Serial monitor (115200 baud) for both ESP32s.
-   - In Section A's Serial monitor, enter input in the format `int,float,char,bool` (e.g., `42,3.14,A,true`).
+   - In Section A's Serial monitor, enter input in the format `int, float, char, bool` (e.g., `42, 3.14, A, true`).
    - Observe the output in both Serial monitors to confirm data transfer.

 ## File Structure